Effective Date: June, 1, 2022

 Every Pudding employee signs a Data Access Policy that binds them to the terms of our data confidentiality policies, available at www.success.app/terms and www.success.app/privacy.
 Access rights are based on employee’s job function and role.

-Pudding has successfully completed its SOC 2 (Type I) and is currently under observation for SOC2 (Type II) audits for controls relevant to security, availability, and confidentiality.
+Pudding has successfully completed its SOC 2 (Type II) audits for controls relevant to security, availability, and confidentiality.
 This means that an independent third party has both validated our processes and practices with respect to these three trust services criteria and confirmed our ability to maintain compliance with the controls we’ve implemented.

 Pudding uses the git revision control system.
 Changes to Pudding’s code base go through a suite of automated tests and are reviewed and go through a round of manual review.
 When code changes pass the automated testing system, the changes are first pushed to a staging server wherein Pudding employees are able to test changes before an eventual push to production servers and our customer base.
 We also add a specific security review for particularly sensitive changes and features.
 Pudding engineers also have the ability to “cherry pick” critical updates and push them immediately to production servers.